housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 View Encapsulation
 ==================
-Since we're trying to make this application as responsive as possible, it's important to check how it looks with different screen sizes regularly.
+Since we want this application to be as responsive as possible, it's important to check how it looks with different screen sizes regularly.
 Let's adjust our viewport to see how it would look on a mobile device.

 ![header mobile](https://i.imgur.com/UGyVSEi.png "Header Mobile"){: .article-image }